keboola/developers-docs/extend/registration/index.md

 ### genericDockerUI-authorization
 This flag provides a UI for setting [OAuth2 Authorization](/extend/common-interface/oauth/).
-However, to actually activate OAuth for your component, you have to [contact us on support](mailto:support@keboola.com).
+However, to actually activate OAuth for your component, you have to [contact our support](mailto:support@keboola.com).

 {: .image-popup}
 ![Authorization screenshot](/extend/registration/auth-0.png)